intentor/adic/README.md

 }
 ```

 If a command is retained, it has to be released.
-The `CommandDispatcher` will automatically releases commands during the destruction of scenes.
+The command dispatcher will automatically releases commands during the destruction of scenes.
 However, in some situations you may want to release it manually (e.g. after some network call is completed).

 To release a command, just call the `Release()` method when the execution is finished: